GoogleCloudPlatform/functions-framework-python/README.md

 ## Cloud Run/Cloud Run on GKE

 Once you've written your function and added the Functions Framework to your `requirements.txt` file, all that's left is to create a container image.
 [Check out the Cloud Run quickstart](https://cloud.google.com/run/docs/quickstarts/build-and-deploy) for Python to create a container image and deploy it to Cloud Run.
 You'll write a `Dockerfile` when you build your container.
 This `Dockerfile` allows you to specify exactly what goes into your container (including custom binaries, a specific operating system, and more).
+[Here is an example `Dockerfile` that calls Functions Framework.](./examples/cloud_run_http/Dockerfile)

 If you want even more control over the environment, you can [deploy your container image to Cloud Run on GKE](https://cloud.google.com/run/docs/quickstarts/prebuilt-deploy-gke).
 With Cloud Run on GKE, you can run your function on a GKE cluster, which gives you additional control over the environment (including use of GPU-based instances, longer timeouts and more).